 How PTI Will Align with the Final Rule and Support the Industry in Compliance

-Steve Roosdahl was asked about next steps for PTI to better support the industry in Rule 204 compliance.
+Steve Roosdahl was asked about next steps for Produce Traceability Initiative (PTI) to better support the industry in Rule 204 compliance.
 Roosdahl stated that PTI is already closely aligned with FSMA Rule 204, but there will be some adjustments to ensure full alignment.
 PTI will revise best practice documents, create templates for the industry to use, and use pilots to validate its guidance.

 Roosdahl pointed out that lot codes in particular should be better defined to help the industry effectively track and trace products.
 For example, some growers have lot codes that are too refined, so they end up with pallets that contain 20 to 30 lots.
 This is too broad to help the FDA effectively trace.
 Conversely, some growers are too broad with how they define lots.

 Surprising Parts of the Final Rule and Initial Reactions

 Todd Berg was asked to weigh in on which parts of the final rule surprised him.
 He said that the final version of the rule was mostly anticipated, and overall, it’s a positive change relative to the proposed rule.
 “If anything, I was a bit pleasantly surprised by the significance of the changes that were made to remove first receiver and introduce initial packing,” Berg said.